Social anxiety disorder: Social experiences

+Parental influences

+Different parenting styles can also contribute to the development of social anxiety disorder.
+The common negative parenting styles, such as overcontrol and criticism can be detrimental for a child to be able to overcome difficult situations.
+More aggressive and harsh parenting styles that include both verbal abuse and physical punishment are linked with an insecure attachment and risk for social anxiety disorder.
+On the contrary, positive parenting that fosters a more supportive and warm environment for the child is correlated to a decreased risk of developing this disorder.
+On the biological level as well, there is strong evidence that states how children from parents with social anxiety disorder have significantly increased risk to the disorder.

 Cultural influences

 Cultural factors that have been related to social anxiety disorder include a society's attitude towards shyness and avoidance, affecting the ability to form relationships or access employment or education, and shame.
-One study found that the effects of parenting are different depending on the culture: American children appear more likely to develop social anxiety disorder if their parents emphasize the importance of others' opinions and use shame as a disciplinary strategy (Leung et al., 1994), but this association was not found for Chinese/Chinese-American children.
+One study found that the effects of parenting are different depending on the culture: American children appear more likely to develop social anxiety disorder if their parents emphasize the importance of others' opinions and use shame as a disciplinary strategy, but this association was not found for Chinese/Chinese-American children.
 In China, research has indicated that shy-inhibited children are more accepted than their peers and more likely to be considered for leadership and considered competent, in contrast to the findings in Western countries.
 Purely demographic variables may also play a role.

 Problems in developing social skills, or 'social fluency', may be a cause of some social anxiety disorder, through either inability or lack of confidence to interact socially and gain positive reactions and acceptance from others.
 The studies have been mixed, however, with some studies not finding significant problems in social skills while others have.
 What does seem clear is that the socially anxious perceive their own social skills to be low.
 It may be that the increasing need for sophisticated social skills in forming relationships or careers, and an emphasis on assertiveness and competitiveness, is making social anxiety problems more common, at least among the 'middle classes'.
 An interpersonal or media emphasis on 'normal' or 'attractive' personal characteristics has also been argued to fuel perfectionism and feelings of inferiority or insecurity regarding negative evaluation from others.
 The need for social acceptance or social standing has been elaborated in other lines of research relating to social anxiety.